Joe Val: Life and career

 Joe Val was born Joseph Valiante in Everett, Massachusetts.
-Although raised in the northeast, he took a very early interest in bluegrass music, prompted chiefly by hearing Bill Monroe on radio and records.
-The region in which Val was raised had a very strong bluegrass affinity.
+Although raised in the northeast, he took an early interest in bluegrass music, prompted chiefly by hearing Bill Monroe on radio and records.
 He also listened to local bands, and especially the work of fiddler Tex Logan.
 It was Logan who coined the name 'Val' (short for Valiante).
 Tex could not pronounce the Italian last name, thus introducing Joe onstage as Joe 'Val'.

-For over 25 years, Joe Val was, in the words of Peter Rowan, "The voice of bluegrass in New England."
-It didn't matter that he was a short, skinny Italian from a blue-collar Boston suburb, nor did it matter that his renditions of Bill Monroe and Jimmie Rodgers standards were often tinted by a decidedly Yankee inflection.
-On-stage he was an unassuming, bespectacled, quietly smiling presence until he opened his mouth to sing.
-His smooth, high tenor voice made Joe no less an authority than a Bill Monroe or Del McCoury.

-Joe Val worked a full-time day job as a typewriter repairman.
+Valiante worked a full-time day job as a typewriter repairman.
 He often had to ask for time off from work to tour with his band.
-Joe helped blaze the trail for Boston's folk and bluegrass scene with the Lilly Brothers in the early '60s, and later surrounded himself with the cream of that city's musical crop including Joan Baez, The Charles River Valley Boys, banjo legends Don Stover and Bill Keith, Jim Rooney, and the less well-known members of the New England Bluegrass Boys (most notably a relatively unknown guitarist and singer, Dave Dillon).
+In the early 60s, Valiante performed in Boston's folk and bluegrass scene with the Lilly Brothers, and later with Joan Baez, The Charles River Valley Boys, Don Stover and Bill Keith, and Jim Rooney.
+Valiante began performing with a guitar, but also played banjo and the mandolin.

-Val had started out on guitar, but also played banjo and finally the mandolin, which brought him lasting renown.
-Joe honed his skills as he played with several bands including the Radio Rangers, the Berkshire Mountain Boys and The Lilly Brothers & Don Stover.
-Val was in the right place to become involved with the Boston-area bluegrass boom among the region's university and college students in the 1960s.
-He played and recorded with the Bill Keith-Jim Rooney Band, and The Charles River Valley Boys.
-In both instances, he comfortably accommodated contemporary shifts in bluegrass but never lost his preference for the traditional form of the music.

-In 1970, Joe Val formed his own band, The New England Bluegrass Boys, bringing in Herb Applin (guitar/vocals), Bob French (banjo), and Bob Tidwell (bass).
-The band recorded their first album, the very first bluegrass release for Rounder Records, entitled One Morning In May in 1972.
-Joe Val & The New England Bluegrass Boys recorded exclusively with Rounder Records for what turned out to be a relatively short recording career, releasing albums from 1973-84 on that label.
+In 1970, Valiante formed the The New England Bluegrass Boys, bringing in Herb Applin (guitar/vocals), Bob French (banjo), and Bob Tidwell (bass).
+The band recorded their first album, entitled One Morning In May, in 1972.
+One Morning In May was the first bluegrass release for Rounder Records.
+Joe Val & The New England Bluegrass Boys recorded exclusively with Rounder Records from 1973-1984.